Taks0708/SOFTENG310-FinTrack/README.md

 `npm start`

 ## Express
-To learn more about Express, check out the [express documentation](https://expressjs.com/en/4x/api.html)
+To learn more about Express, check out the [express documentation](https://expressjs.com/en/4x/api.html).

+To learn more about the endpoints that are available, check out the wiki!

+## Database
+We are using an SQL database to store user and transaction data.
+In order to access the database, a .env file is required.
+The .env file should include fields called:

+- PG_USER
+- PG_HOST
+- PG_DATABASE
+- PG_PASSWORD
+- PG_PORT
+- CA_CERT_PATH

+Please contact us in order to get this .env file, as it isn't pushed to GitHub.

+Once you have the .env file, simply place it in the backend folder.